haridas/haridas.github.com/src/pages/about.rst

 ########
 :date: 2010-09-22 12:17

 I'm **Haridas N** from India_ (Kerala_).
-I'm a soft-spoken Computer Programmer, and a hacker, who is amazed with the Technology and Human Revolution.
+I'm a Computer Programmer, and a hacker, who is amazed with the Technology and Human Revolution.

-This is my blog entry to write some of my experiences from my professional life.
+This is my blog to write some of my experiences from my professional life.

 .. _India: http://en.wikipedia.org/wiki/India